 Early-phase therapeutic trials may be available for selected patients.
 These trials may be available via the COG, the Pediatric Brain Tumor Consortium, or other entities.
 Information about National Cancer Institute (NCI)–supported clinical trials can be found on the NCI website.
 For information about clinical trials sponsored by other organizations, refer to the ClinicalTrials.gov website.

-An individual plan needs to be tailored based on the following:
+An individual plan needs to be tailored on the basis of the following:

 At the time of recurrence, a complete evaluation to determine the extent of the relapse is indicated.
-Biopsy or surgical resection may be necessary for confirmation of relapse because other entities, such as secondary tumor and treatment-related brain necrosis, may be clinically indistinguishable from tumor recurrence.
 The need for surgical intervention must be individualized on the basis of the following:

-Standard treatment options for recurrent childhood low-grade astrocytomas include the following:
+Standard treatment options for progressive/recurrent childhood low-grade astrocytomas include the following:

-Patients with low-grade astrocytomas who relapse after being treated with surgery alone should be considered for another surgical resection.
+Patients with low-grade astrocytomas who relapse after being treated with surgery alone may be candidates for another surgical resection.
 Utility of second surgery is impacted by site of recurrence and the probability of obtaining a near-total resection/gross-total resection without significant neurologic injury.

 The rationale for the use of radiation therapy is essentially the same when utilized as first-line therapy or at the time of recurrence (refer to the Radiation therapy subsection of the Treatment of Newly Diagnosed Childhood Low-Grade Astrocytomas section of this summary).
 If the child has never received radiation therapy, local radiation therapy may be a treatment option, although chemotherapy in lieu of radiation may be considered, depending on the child's age and the extent and location of the tumor.[Level of evidence: 3iA]; [Level of evidence: 3iiiDi]

-For children with low-grade gliomas for whom radiation therapy is indicated, conformal radiation therapy approaches appear effective and offer the potential for reducing the acute and long-term toxicities associated with this modality.[33,37]
+For children with low-grade gliomas for whom radiation therapy is indicated, conformal radiation therapy approaches appear effective and offer the potential for reducing the acute and long-term toxicities associated with this modality.[46,47,49,53]

-If there is recurrence at an unresectable site that has been previously irradiated, chemotherapy should be considered.
+If there is recurrence at an unresectable site, chemotherapy should be considered.